mcdemarco/conclar/public/info.md

 **Virtual Program** (Harbor/Upper Level—Harbor I)

-*  All activities taking place in Harbor Ballroom I will be streamed to online members, available in-person to onsite members, and recorded for later viewing.
+> All Harbor I items will also be streamed to online members via Zoom and recorded for later viewing by members.

-**Volunteers** (see Information)
+**Volunteers** (Go to Information)

 **Workshops** (Locations vary)